xannhsux/dsci560_hikebot/README.md

 # HikeBot – Hiking Group Chatbot

-Initial milestone delivers a FastAPI skeleton that will grow into a planning and safety copilot for hiking crews.
+This project delivers a FastAPI backend and Streamlit frontend to create a planning and safety copilot for hiking groups.

 ## Project Layout
 ```